 of the USS John Penn

 Today the USS John Penn lies on the bottom of Iron Bottom Sound on its starboard side.
-I had been told that it was discovered in 1972 by Australian Wally Gibbons (John Harding on his web site says that his correct name was Gibbins - I have no idea if this is true but I will use the more commonly used spelling) and the Chief Fisheries Officer for the Solomon Islands, Dick James and that Wally Gibbons, Mike Laurent and Gary Dalton salvaged the bonze spare propeller (16.25 tons, 18.25 feet diameter).
+I had been told that it was discovered in 1972 by Australian Wally Gibbins and the Chief Fisheries Officer for the Solomon Islands, Dick James and that Wally Gibbins, Mike Laurent and Gary Dalton salvaged the bonze spare propeller (16.25 tons, 18.25 feet diameter).
 They discovered that the ship was in two pieces, the stern not yet found.
 The spare prop was located on the back wall of the forward section of the ship.

-However, on 16 June 2003, Gary Dalton e-mailed me and told me that he had a salvage boat and he was salvaging ships in the South Pacific and ended up in the Solomon Islands.
-Mike Laurent and Wally Gibbons had the salvage rights but there was only about six or seven months to left.
+On 16 June 2003, Gary Dalton e-mailed me and told me that he had a salvage boat and he was salvaging ships in the South Pacific and ended up in the Solomon Islands.
+Mike Laurent and Wally Gibbins had the salvage rights but there was only about six or seven months to left.
 Mike went back to Australia and Wally turned more to spearfishing and collecting shells (I presume armament shells not animal kind).

 Most of the bronze had been collected so Gary went looking for new stuff.
 He was working the area off the Lunga River/Red Beach area, dropping small charges to free oil contained in equipment that he thought had been dumped from a large gas tanker that had blown up there.
 He went well off shore and one of his charges created an oil slick.
 He was crossing back over the slick when the depth sounder showed a huge school of fish and then, a huge wreck.
 This was the USS John Penn and he did a dive on it even though it was almost dark.

 He spent three months salvaging the wreck and reported that there were nearly always very strong currents and nearby, lots of sharks.
 He found the stern section about 1/4 mile (say 400 metres) behind and in line with the wreck.
 This had the prop shaft and propeller.
 He salvaged three of the four blades.
 He told me that he got bent putting charges on the prop, doing two bounce dives to 236 feet (about 72 metres) with only a total bottom time of three minutes.
-Gary got to the surface and was totally paralysed so Wally Gibbons put him back in the water (hitting him on the head in the process with an anchor used to get him down - he still has the dent in his head).
-This work was done with Wally Gibbons.
+Gary got to the surface and was totally paralysed so Wally Gibbins put him back in the water (hitting him on the head in the process with an anchor used to get him down - he still has the dent in his head).

 In 1973, Brian Bailey did some more salvage work on the condenser, but had an accident when part of the wreckage fell on him, knocking the hookah hose out of his mouth.
 Luckily he was wearing scuba as well and this saved him as the plate hit the tank rather than his body.
 He used the tank, slipped out of the harness, regained the hookah hose and then released the tank.
 This was apparently the end of the salvage.